Skip To Main Content

 Math Acceleration Courses

-Students must make 1) an 85+ yearly average in an on-level math course or score Masters Grade level on STAAR Math in order to take math acceleration courses and 2) earn a final grade of 80+ in the summer course in order to be placed in K-level math for 2025-2026.
+Students must make 1) an 85+ yearly average in an on-level math course or score Masters Grade level on STAAR Math in order to take math acceleration courses and 2) earn a final grade of 80+ in the summer course in order to be placed in Advanced math for 2026-2027.
 Should a student not earn the required 85+ yearly math average, they will be removed from the summer acceleration course.
-Registration for the Math Acceleration program ends on the home campus on May 2nd.
-Students must attend the last day of the summer school course, (July 16) and take the final exam.
+Registration for the Math Acceleration program ends on the home campus on May 1.
+Students must attend the last day of the summer school course, (July 15) and take the final exam.

 Considerations